 The application deadline is December 1st.
 The department announces admissions decisions in February and invites accepted students to an official visit during March.
-The visit date for 2020 will be March 12- 13.
+We typically host an admitted student visit in either late February or early March.

 - Degree candidates: 4,814 (4,521 PhD candidates; 293 master’s candidates)

 - 47 percent of GSAS students are women

 - 34 percent of GSAS students are international

 - 12 percent of GSAS students are underrepresented minorities